How to Become a UK Solicitor After LL.M in 2026-027 – Full SQE Guide for International Students

 With the introduction of the Solicitors Qualifying Examination (SQE), the qualification process has become more flexible and accessible compared to the traditional LPC route.
 For Indian students pursuing or planning an LL.M. in the UK, the SQE route provides a clear and structured pathway to qualify as a solicitor.

-If you are planning your journey, explore our complete guide on LLM in UK for Indian Students.
+If you are planning your journey, explore our complete guide on LLM in UK for International Students.

 This article has been reviewed by LawSection.in Editorial Team, and is based on official guidelines issued by the Solicitors Regulation Authority (SRA) as of 2026.
 It is intended for informational purposes for Indian students planning legal careers in the UK.